marblehands/rs-school-tasks/typescript-essentials/index.md

 In real-world applications, TypeScript's variable declaration capabilities offer clarity, reliability, and maintainability.
 By explicitly specifying types or relying on type inference, developers ensure code robustness.
 Declaring variables with primitive types like boolean, number, or string minimizes runtime errors, while object types such as class or interface enforce clear data structures.
 Union and intersection types enable modeling complex data scenarios accurately.
 Leveraging TypeScript enhances code safety and scalability, meeting real-world application needs efficiently.

 ### "Implement Interfaces in TypeScript" Module Reflection

-#### 📝 Description

-In this module I got a brief overview of interfaces in TypeScript.
-Personal reflections were written down based on the material covered.

 #### 💡 Key Insights